MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/plans/element-description.md

 </tr>
 <tr class="even">
 <td>[InboundBandwidthInKbps](element-inboundbandwidthinkbps.md)</td>
 <td><p>Defines a value representing the effective link speed of the subscriber’s inbound connection specified in Kbps.
 Must be a value from 0 to 2<sup>32nd</sup>.
-Windows Store apps can retrieve this information using the [<strong>DataPlanStatus</strong>](https://msdn.microsoft.com/library/windows/apps/br207256) class.</p></td>
+UWP apps can retrieve this information using the [<strong>DataPlanStatus</strong>](https://msdn.microsoft.com/library/windows/apps/br207256) class.</p></td>
 </tr>
 <tr class="odd">
 <td>[MaxTransferSizeInMegabytes](element-maxtransfersizeinmegabytes.md)</td>
 <td><p>Defines the size of an individual download in MB which a compliant application should permit over a metered connection without explicit user approval of the connection being used.
 Must be a value from 0 to 2<sup>32nd</sup>.
-Windows Store apps can retrieve this information using the [<strong>DataPlanStatus</strong>](https://msdn.microsoft.com/library/windows/apps/br207256) class.</p></td>
+UWP apps can retrieve this information using the [<strong>DataPlanStatus</strong>](https://msdn.microsoft.com/library/windows/apps/br207256) class.</p></td>
 </tr>
 <tr class="even">
 <td>[OutboundBandwidthInKbps](element-outboundbandwidthinkbps.md)</td>
 <td><p>Defines a value representing the effective link speed of the subscriber’s outbound connection specified in Kbps.
 Must be a value from 0 to 2<sup>32nd</sup>.
-Windows Store apps can retrieve this information using the [<strong>DataPlanStatus</strong>](https://msdn.microsoft.com/library/windows/apps/br207256) class.</p></td>
+UWP apps can retrieve this information using the [<strong>DataPlanStatus</strong>](https://msdn.microsoft.com/library/windows/apps/br207256) class.</p></td>
 </tr>
 <tr class="odd">
 <td>[SecurityUpdatesExempt](element-plan.md)</td>